rmerlob87/StickHeatmapVisualizer/README.md

 # Instructions
 - Download latest release from Releases section
 - Run .exe file (windows-x64)
-- Connect a Radiomaster Pocket or similar ExpressLRS radio, bindings might need to be changed in code at the moment for other radios.
+- Connect a Radiomaster Pocket or similar ExpressLRS radio.

 OR